cdown/redgrou.se/docs/DATA_FORMAT.md

 ## Tick computation

-After upload, the system automatically computes:
+During upload, the system automatically computes:

 - **Lifers**: First sighting of each species (across all uploads)
 - **Year ticks**: First sighting of each species per calendar year
 - **Country ticks**: First sighting of each species per country

-These flags are used for filtering and to boost visibility of significant sightings on the map.
+These flags are computed in-memory during CSV parsing and set immediately before database insertion.
+The flags are used for filtering and to boost visibility of significant sightings on the map.

 ## Adding support for other formats